qitsuk/New-RPG-Project/README.md

 ### Dependencies
 JDK 17 (I've used OpenJDK, but any JDK of your choosing should do perfectly fine.)

-Build the project and run the main.java file.
+Build the project and run Main.java, CharacterTest.java and EquimentTests.java.

 ### Executable

 There is currently not enough functionality to create an executable from this project.

 ## Help